open-mmlab/mmaction2/docs/data_preparation.md

 ### Generate file list

 We provide a convenient script to generate annotation file list.
-You can use the following command to extract frames.
+You can use the following command to generate file lists given extracted frames / downloaded videos.

 ```shell
 cd $MMACTION2